frothers/Frothers-FC/content/posts/2023/frothers-2023-game-2.md

 Backing up the chat, **Farshid** had a great game in the backline.
 Great organisation, talking, passing, and a healthy helping of getting away with dribbling his way out of trouble.

 ## Dick of the Day
-Proof that the shithouse life burns you as much as it pays off, **Charles Dailey** gets the award for getting a yellow and putting the ref on high alert.
+Proof that the shithouse life burns you as much as it pays off, **Charles Daily** gets the award for getting a yellow and putting the ref on high alert.
 Honourable mention is **Evan Hansen** with another injury...